wrooc/rssTea/README.md

 ### Configuration & Depolyment

 1. Fork the repo and edit the feeds.txt file to add your feeds.
-2. Enable Github pages on your repo and select deply from "Github Actions".
+2. Enable Github pages on your repo and select deploy from "Github Actions".
-3. Access your personalised RSS Reader and Podcast Player on https://yourusername.github.io/rssTea
+3. Access your personalised RSS Reader and Podcast Player on https://wrooc.github.io/rssTea

 This project is available under the GNU GPL License.